gemini-projects/gemini/README.md

 gradle buildJar
 cd gemini-postgresql/dist
 ```
-Before executing the standalone jar remember that SpringBoot uses the application.properties and we want to use postgresql.
+Before executing the standalone jar remember that SpringBoot uses the application.properties and we build Gemini with

-application.properties
+Postgresql driver.

+This is the minimun configuration to fully statup Gemini (from Spring)

 ```
-# This is the minimun configuration to fully statup Gemini
-# Db url and password and server port (deafault is 8080)
+# application.properties
 spring.datasource.url= jdbc:postgresql://localhost:5432/gem
 spring.datasource.username=gem
 spring.datasource.password=gem